 In addition to plenty of protein and calories, your Sphynx requires certain nutrients including vitamins and minerals.
 These are best obtained from natural sources like whole grains, vegetables, and fruits, but you should also try to limit the carbohydrate content of your cat’s diet.
 Look for a recipe that contains animal sources for protein and fat with limited carbohydrate content to provide natural nutrients and added vitamins and minerals as needed for nutritional balance.

-How Do We Choose the Best Cat Food?
+How Do We Choose the Cat Foods?

 The truth of the matter is that most cats would do perfectly well on a high-quality commercial cat food.
 Different cat breeds do not have significantly unique nutritional requirements, so any formula that meets AAFCO requirements according to their food nutrient profiles could work for your Sphynx.
 You just need to pay attention to the considerations mentioned above to be sure you’re picking the perfect diet for your cat.
 That’s all we want for you!